 Albania | (back to top)

 Emanuel was born in Vlore, Albania and raised in Torino and Milano, Italy.
-He came to Oregon in August 2011.
-He is grateful of ‘AFS Intercultural Programs’ Scholarship that allowed him to go to North Medford High School.
-He went back to Milano for his senior year of High School.
-And he came back to Medford to attend Rogue Community College where he had the honor of receiving the ICSP Scholarship.
+He came to Oregon in August 2011 and studied at Rogue Community College where he had the honor of receiving the ICSP Scholarship.
 He is continuing his degree in Mechanical Engineering at Oregon State University.
 He loves to share his experiences through ICSP while gaining a lot of knowledge from the other participants.
-What he loves the most here in Oregon is the amount of sports activities offered, not to mention soccer, which is in his top list.
+What he loves the most here in Oregon is the amount of sports activities offered, not to mention soccer, which is on his top list.

 Brazil | (back to top)

-Daniel is a senior majoring in Industrial Manufacturing Engineering.
-He has been at OSU since 2012 and part of ICSP since 2013.
+Daniel is the ICSP Assistant.
+His job is to assist current ICSP students and requesters with event arrangement.
+He is a graduate student in Mechanical Engineering and been at OSU since 2013 and part of ICSP since 2014.
 He initially came to the U.S to play water polo and study in a college in Huntington Beach, CA. Daniel was born and raised in Santos, Brazil.
-Santos is about an hour away from Sao Paulo and is famous for having the biggest port in South American.
+Santos is about an hour away from Sao Paulo and is famous for having the biggest port in South America.
 Santos is also home of one of the biggest soccer teams in Brazil, Santos FC which Daniel is passionate about.
 Daniel's hobbies include playing sports, watching soccer and doing barbecues.
-He also loves to travel and has been to Europe, Asia, Africa and South America.
-Daniel is very excited to be the new ICSP assistant and is very open to feedback and questions.
+He also loves to travel and meeting new cultures.
+Daniel is always very open to inquiries, feedbacks or questions about the program.

 Guilherme Macagnan is an international student from Caxias do Sul-RS, Brazil.
 He started his studies at OSU in Fall 2014 and is majoring in Finance and International Business.
-Guilherme chose to come to the OSU after hearing of the good reputation of the university along with a love for the nature of Oregon.
-While in High School Guilherme was part of a professional swimming team and that’s why he retains a love of swimming and sports.
-As an ICSP student he hopes to share his experiences in his homeland with both American and International students at OSU, and also invoke them to share their experiences studying abroad to give everyone a more global perspective and broaden everyone’s horizon with experiences lived in different countries.
-Overall, Guilherme see’s it as big opportunity for himself to share his culture and help people expand their cultural understanding with him as he expands his horizons.
+Guilherme chose to come to OSU after hearing of the good reputation of the university along with the lovely nature of Oregon.
+While in High School, Guilherme was part of a professional swimming team and that’s why he retains a love of swimming and sports.
+As an ICSP student he hopes to share his experiences at OSU.
+Guilherme sees it as a big opportunity to help people expand their cultural understanding with him as he expands his own horizons

 Cameroon | (back to top)

-Winnie is in her junior year of electrical engineering at OSU.
-She is from Cameroon and joined ICSP 9 months ago.
+Winnie is in her junior year of Electrical Engineering at OSU and she is from Cameroon.
 During her free time, she enjoys reading, writing, cooking, decorating or just taking a walk outside as a nature lover.
 She also likes traveling, spending quality time with friends and getting know people from different backgrounds.

 China | (back to top)